bento-platform/katsu/docs/modules/introduction.rst

 Introduction
 ============

-Metadata service is a service to store phenotypic and clinical metadata about the patient and/or biosample.
+Katsu Metadata service is a service to store phenotypic and clinical metadata about the patient and/or biosample.
 The data model is partly based on `GA4GH Phenopackets schema <https://github.com/phenopackets/phenopacket-schema>`_ and extended to support oncology-related metadata and experiments metadata.